Tales of Loss, Survival and Hope

 "Life is too short to let it all go bye and have regrets.
 You just never know.Live it right and live it to its fullest, because it is a very special gift that we have and not everyone gets the whole opportunity to live it." –Terri Talley

-With the 20th anniversary of the bombing, many events in the local area are taking place to commemorate those affected by the bombing.
+With the 20th anniversary of the bombing, many events in the local area took place to commemorate those affected by the bombing.
 The local news station, News 9 has put together a series of vignettes, shortly detailing the individual stories of those who were killed.
 An in-depth timeline, has also been created to demonstrate the wide range of time shaped by the bombing.

 April 19th is not the first time the United States suffered terrorism, nor sadly the last.
 The events of September 11, 2001 reinforced the knowledge that the United States is not free from the reach of extremists.
 However, these events teach that at times the rights of "Life, Liberty and the pursuit of Happiness" are tested.¹ When these natural rights are threatened "We the People" are left with only one response…how we choose to react.²